Timeline - European ministerial meetings in 2011

 October 23 - Meeting of EU leaders.

-- Leaders near agreement on bank recapitalisation -- how to leverage their rescue fund to try to stop bond market contagion.
+- Leaders near agreement on bank recapitalisation on how to leverage their rescue fund to try to stop bond market contagion.

-October 26-27 - Euro zone leaders strike a deal with private banks and insurers for them to accept a 50 percent loss on their Greek government bonds as part of a plan to lower Greece's debt burden.
-The agreement is reached after more than eight hours of hard-nosed negotiations.

-- Leaders also agree to scale up the EFSF to about 1 trillion euros and to recapitalise European banks to an estimated 106 billion euros (93 billion pounds).

 November 29 - Euro zone ministers meeting in Brussels.